Baksa (name)

 Baksa is a surname of Hungarian, Croatian and Slovak origin which has several meanings.
 It may be a derivative of the old personal name Bak, or a toponymic surname from one of several places named Baksa.
-Bak may be a shortened form of several names beginning with Ba-, a derivative of a word meaning 'billy goat' or 'he-goat', or a nickname for a womanizer.
 A form of this surname, spelled Baxa, is found in the Czech Republic.

 It is also the name of a medieval Hungarian clan.

 Notable people with the surname include: